cplett/cplett.github.io/page/crest/3-constained.md

 # Constraints

-For more electronically complex systems, such as transition metal complexes, or if you wish to preserve specific structural motifs (*e.g.*, a transition state), **CREST** offers the option to constrain certain bonds, dihedrals, and torsion angles.
+For electronically more complex systems, such as transition metal complexes, or if you wish to preserve specific structural motifs (*e.g.*, a transition state), **crest** offers the option to constrain certain bonds, dihedrals, and torsion angles.

-To do this, you can provide a file with a format similar to the **xtb** input using the **--cinp** flag:
+To do this, you can provide a file with a format similar to the [**xtb** input](page/xtb/general#constraining-and-fixing-structures) using the **--cinp** flag:

 ```bash
 crest struc.xyz --cinp <FILE> --subrmsd